 What are your fees?

 Fees for therapy are set in accordance with the recommended hourly rate established by the Ontario Psychological Association (OPA).
 You can discuss these fees with your individual clinician prior to your first appointment, or contact our office manager, Sarah Hall.

 Payment can be made by cash, cheque, or email money transfer to your individual clinician, and is due at the time of service.

 How do I make an appointment?

-For both assessment and therapy appointments, please contact our office manager, Sarah Hall, to be added to our waitlist.
-Alternatively, you can complete our online contact form.
+For both assessment and therapy appointments, please contact our office manager to be added to our waitlist.
+When you approach the top of the waitlist, you will be contacted by a clinician directly for scheduling.

 How do I choose a clinician?

-If you are unsure which clinician might be right for you, we invite you to browse the Associates Page to learn more about each individual or use the Therapist Finder, in order to find a clinician whose areas of specialization will best suit your needs and preferences.
+If you are unsure which clinician might be right for you, we invite you to browse the Associates Page to learn more about each individual or use the Therapist Finder, to find a clinician whose areas of specialization will best suit your needs and preferences.

 Do you have a waitlist?